Calstock: Early history

 Archaeological excavations and geophysical surveys on Church Hill, conducted between 2007 and 2011 by archaeologists from the University of Exeter, revealed evidences of a settled population in the Early Bronze Age (c.
 2200-2000 BCE).
 During the Late Iron Age (500-350 BCE), the church hill was surrounded by an enclosure.
 It is possible that the Romans reused this Iron Age hill fort when they set up their own, albeit smaller, squared Roman fort measuring about 170 x 160 m.
 This fort, discovered during the same excavation, is only the third known in Cornwall, and the largest.
 The fort was likely established in about 50/55 CE, contemporaneously with a legionary fortress at Exeter.
 It is thought that up to 500 soldiers would have been based here.
 More recent excavations have revealed the presence of a Roman mine consisting of pits connected by a network of tunnels.
 There is also evidence of a Roman road in the vicinity.
 The fort was occupied for about thirty years: in 75 CE, the Legio II Augusta moved on to South Wales, leaving auxiliary units behind in Devon and Cornwall.
-The site was probably abandoned around 80/85 CE, buildings were disassembled and demolished and the ramparts and ditches leveled.
+The site was probably abandoned around 80/85 CE, buildings were disassembled and demolished and the ramparts and ditches levelled.
 Only from the 8th century CE onwards, was the hill again populated.
 Part of the Roman site is now occupied by St Andrew's Church and the cemeteries; an interpretation board at the entrance to the cemetery opposite the church gives more details.